3 dead after SUV hits deer, then truck on Indiana Toll Road - NewsBreak

 SOUTH BEND, Ind.
 (AP) — Three people died and two others were injured when an SUV struck a deer along the Indiana Toll Road and crashed into an oncoming pickup truck, police said.

-Both the SUV’s driver and its sole passenger were pronounced dead at the scene, as was the pickup truck’s front seat passenger.
+Both the SUV’s driver, Mark Pelini, 31 of Canfield, Ohio, and its sole passenger, Jillian Marian, 31, of Youngstown, Ohio, were pronounced dead at the scene, as was the pickup truck’s front seat passenger, Jane Beecher, 57 of Harrisburg, Pennsylvania.

 The crash near the South Bend west plaza prompted an hours-long closure of the tollway’s eastbound lanes for the crash investigation and removal of the vehicles.
 Traffic was moving in both directions again on Monday morning, WSBT-TV reported.